 Meet the members of the Big Data Working Group.

-He currently serves as the associate editor for quantitative methods for JAMA Dermatology.
-He has co-authored more than 350 articles, over 75 chapters, and 30+ books and monographs.
-His educational and scientific honors and awards include an Invitational Research Fellowship from the Japan Society for the Promotion of Science (2007-2008), which he conducted at Hyogo University and Aomori University.
+Dr. Abraham currently serves as the associate editor for quantitative methods for JAMA Dermatology.
+He has co-authored more than 350 articles, 75 chapters, and 30 books and monographs.

 Tara Kaufmann, MD, MS, is a hematology/oncology fellow at the Hospital of the University of Pennsylvania.
 Her interest is in improving methods of integrating timely and appropriate palliative care into the oncology treatment course for patients with advanced cancer.
 Her research aims to use patient-reported outcomes as a screening tool and trigger for supportive care services for patients undergoing cancer treatment.